 Leafcutter bees should be allowed to emerge when the prevailing temperature conditions are 70 degrees Fahrenheit or more during the day.
 The night temperatures do not matter a big deal for the leafcutter bees if they have a well-sheltered home at night.

-Emerging leafcutter bees have a preference when it comes to the nesting materials.
+Emerging leafcutter bees have a preference when it comes to nesting materials.
 They are drawn to broadleaf deciduous plants with soft and flexible leaves and petals.
 The leaves will be used for constructing protective walls over their cocoons.
 It also helps when sealing the nests.
 Desired plants for leafcutter bees include redbud trees, alfalfa, hostas, buckwheat, lilac, peas, and other deciduous plants.
-These trees should be within 30 square feet from the nest to make it more accessible for the leafcutter bees.
+These trees should be within 30 square feet of the nest to make it more accessible for the leafcutter bees.

 Leafcutter bees rely on nectar and pollen for sustenance, with a single leafcutter bee visiting between 10,000 to 20,000 flowers in its lifetime.
-The pollen and nectar collected is used for feeding its offspring.
-The more the bloom, the more the offspring the leafcutter bee can raise.
+The pollen and nectar collected are used for feeding its offspring.
+The more the bloom, the more offspring the leafcutter bee can raise.
 It is therefore wise to plant as many native plants for the bees as possible.
 The absence of required flowers will force the leafcutter bees to move to some other location.

-Leafcutter bees are sensitive to chemicals and they should thus be raised within a chemical free environment.
+Leafcutter bees are sensitive to chemicals and they should thus be raised within a chemical-free environment.
 First off, purchase seeds, plants, and bulbs that are not contaminated with chemicals since the chemicals will harm the bees.
 Secondly, if you have to use chemicals then opt for organic chemicals for pest control.
 These should however be applied at night and when there is no rain or wind.
 That way, the bees will not be impacted by the chemicals.
 The use of chemicals will impair the normal growth and production of the leafcutter bees.
-It impairs female bee memory making the bees to forget their nest.
+It impairs female bee memory making the bees forget their nest.
 It will also encourage the development of male offspring and increase predisposition to parasites and diseases.

 Remove Nesting Materials in Fall and Winter

 Winter and fall are the opportune seasons for leafcutter bee cocoons to hibernate.
-Your task as the keeper at this time is to keep them safe from predators and the only way to do is by removal of nesting materials.
-These should then be placed in fine mesh bag.
+Your task as the keeper at this time is to keep them safe from predators and the only way to do this is by removal of nesting materials.
+These should then be placed in a fine mesh bag.

 All nesting tubes should be kept in unheated storage during fall and winter, with their capped ends up.
 The cocoons can be harvested later during spring.
 By fall and winter, the female leafcutter bee should have produced as many cells as possible.
 These are filled and capped in a number of tunnels.
-Thus winter and fall management of leafcutter bees is primarily about keeping the larvae safe until their incubation period that will occur during spring.
+This winter and fall management of leafcutter bees is primarily about keeping the larvae safe until their incubation period which will occur during spring.

 The leafcutter bee offspring normally undergoes the egg and larval stages before spinning itself in a cocoon that will help it survive the low winter temperatures.

 The leafcutter bee nests that are capped at 70 to 80% are usually removed and safeguarded from birds, weather, rodents, and other invaders.
 This is normally carried out during the day when the adult leafcutter bees are away from the nest.
 The empty spaces can be replaced with empty nests, but that will depend on the date and bee population.
-Ideally, there should be a proper number of the nesting spaces available at any given time.
+Ideally, there should be a proper number of nesting spaces available at any given time.

-Once the native flower blooms has ceased, most of the leafcutter nests should be taken away from the field, with the least capped left behind for some time.
+Once the native flower blooms have ceased, most of the leafcutter nests should be taken away from the field, with the least capped left behind for some time.
 As for those using polystyrene and Styrofoam nests, these should be removed immediately before the onset of cool wet seasons since they are prone to mold problems.

 All nesting boxes that have been removed from the field should be stacked and stored under temperatures of 68 degrees Fahrenheit for a period of three weeks, or 82 degrees Fahrenheit for two weeks.
-Doing so will allow the eggs to hatch, larva to feed and then spin its cocoon.
+Doing so will allow the eggs to hatch, the larva to feed and then spin its cocoon.

-Parasites are serious threat to leafcutter bees even during fall and will try to mate and invade the growing larva.
+Parasites are a serious threat to leafcutter bees even during fall and will try to mate and invade the growing larva.
 The ultimate effect of this is a decreased live count and increased parasites during the next season’s incubation.
 Ideal control measures for parasites during fall include water traps and vacuuming.
 Insect zappers and black lights are also used as parasite control measures during fall.